MozillaFoundation/mozfest-plaza/content/atrium-public/en.md

 # Arrive with an idea, leave with a community

-**Join us for today's MozFest Keynote "No Act of Protest is Too Small by Pussy Riot" from 17:00 UTC (12:00 ET / 22:30 IST) by [accessing the session page here](https://schedule.mozillafestival.org/session/38AZEM-1)**
+**Watch the recording of the MozFest Keynote "No Act of Protest is Too Small by Pussy Riot" by [accessing the session page here](https://schedule.mozillafestival.org/session/38AZEM-1)**

 Are you looking for a community that is passionate about creating a more humane digital world?